carpentries-incubator/open-science-with-r/_episodes/07-github.md

 We will learn about version control using `git` and [GitHub](https://en.wikipedia.org/wiki/GitHub), and we will interface with this through RStudio.
 This will change your scientific life (for the better!).
 Github was developed for social coding (i.e., sort of like an open source Wikipedia for programmers).
 Consequently, much of the functionality and terminology of Github (e.g., branches and pull requests) will not be relevant for most scientists.
 Therefore, we will skip over all this stuff!

-Github will facilitate your daily coding life when working with your most important collaborator: **you** !
+Version control will facilitate your daily coding life when working with your most important collaborator: **you** !
 A famous quote that we like to emphasize:
 > Your past self from 6 months ago is gone and won't answer emails from your present self!

 **git:**